linroger/Finance-Notes-and-Marginalia/Financial Instruments/A Practical Guide for Actuaries and other Business Professionals..md

 Interest rate is the ratio of the discount paid to the amount at the beginning of the period
 $$i=\frac{d}{1-d}$$

-[[PSET 7- Kohler|Discount rate]] is the ratio of the interest paid to the amount at the end of the period：
+[Discount rate](../Advanced%20Financial%20Analysis%20and%20Valuation/Problem%20Sets/PSET%207-%20Kohler.md) is the ratio of the interest paid to the amount at the end of the period：
 $$d=\frac{i}{1+i}$$

  The present value of end-of-year interest is the discount paid at the beginning of the yea 1